seligman/aoc/README.md

 ## Day 1: Not Quite Lisp
 Entered basement on 1795
 74
-# That took 0.0005 seconds to complete
+# That took no time to complete.
 # Got expected output!
 ```